copperdogma/intelligence-metric-theory/theory.md

 20250109: Created by Cam Marsollier with Claude 3.5 Sonnet
 20250109: Updated by Cam Marsollier with Claude 3.5 Sonnet to add core theoretical framework
 20250109: Updated by Cam Marsollier with Claude 3.5 Sonnet to add supporting arguments and missing implications
+20250109: Updated by Cam Marsollier with Claude 3.5 Sonnet to add mathematical formulation

 # Theory of Intelligence as Efficient Prediction